amakarovsharxdc/welcome-project/README.md

 # Welcome-project.
-Homework for potential developers
+Homework for Software Engineer

 **Hi there!**